-American officials have to follow specific standards, and even the rules for former presidents are strict.
-Some policies ensure the presidents' safety; others maintain a level of governmental transparency and diplomacy.
+American elected officials have to follow specific standards, and even the rules for former presidents are strict.
+Some policies ensure the safety of former presidents; others maintain a level of governmental transparency and diplomacy.

-Many of the things ex presidents must do are rooted in historical necessity.
+Many of the things ex-presidents do are rooted in historical necessity.
 For instance, when Harry Truman left office in 1953, he and former First Lady Bess Truman were penniless.
 Lawmakers passed the Former Presidents Act in 1958 to provide for Truman and every POTUS after him.
-Since then, the act has been revised with additional guidelines, serving as a rubric for every ex commander-in-chief.
+Since then, the act has been revised to include additional guidelines, serving as a rubric for every former commander-in-chief.

 After the assassination of John F. Kennedy in 1963, the presidential security detail changed significantly.
-To ensure their safety, American presidents aren't allowed to drive on open roads.
-This rule has been on the books since Lyndon Johnson left office, but, in 2017, George W. Bush told Jay Leno, making the fact known to the public.
+To ensure their safety, current and former American presidents aren't allowed to drive on open roads.
+This rule has been on the books since Lyndon Johnson left office, but in 2017, George W. Bush made the fact public when he told Jay Leno.

-Former presidents still receive national security briefings, though not as frequently as the sitting POTUS.
-Because of this practice, former presidents can advise the government in times of national crisis.
+Former presidents still receive national security briefings, although they aren't given updates as often as the sitting POTUS.
+This allows ex-presidents to advise members of Congress and the current commander-in-chief in times of national crisis.